matiyev/soc-lab/README.md

 > If you have issues reestablishing your HTTP listener, try rebooting your Ubuntu system

-In your Sliver C2 shell on the victim, run this command
+In your Sliver C2 shell on the victim, run this command:
 ```
 shell
 ```